Callopora lineata

 Callopora lineata is a species of colonial bryozoan in the family Calloporidae.
 It is found on rocky shores in the Atlantic Ocean and the Mediterranean Sea.

 Taxonomy

-This bryozoan was first described in 1758 by the Swedish naturalist Carl Linnaeus.
+This species was first described in 1758 by the Swedish naturalist Carl Linnaeus.
 He gave it the name Flustra lineata, but it was later transferred to the genus Callopora, becoming Callopora lineata.
 It is the type species of the genus.

 Description

 Colonies of Callopora lineata form small white patches on fronds of Laminaria, often in association with several species of Ascophora.
 The frontal ends of the feeding zooids are partially calcified, and the front margin is surrounded by finger-like spiny processes.
 The developing embryos are brooded in ovicells (specialised chambers), which may appear pinkish.

 Ecology

 Bryozoans feed on phytoplankton, including diatoms and other unicellular algae, which they trap with the crown of tentacles forming the lophophore.
 This can be retracted into the zooid and the opening closed with an operculum.
 The nutrients obtained by the feeding zooids are shared with the specialised, non-feeding zooids involved in reproduction.